Raphire/Win11Debloat/README.md

 ### The windows 11 default settings will:
 - Remove all bloatware apps from [this list](#these-apps-will-be-deleted-by-default).
+- Disable telemetry, diagnostic data & targeted ads.
 - Disable bing in windows search.
-- Disable telemetry, diagnostic data & targeted ads.
-- Disable sync provider ads in windows explorer.
 - Disable tips & tricks on the lockscreen.
-(This changes your lockscreen wallpaper to the windows default)
+(This may change your lockscreen wallpaper to the windows default)
-- Disable tips, tricks and suggestions in the startmenu and settings.
+- Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
+- Hide the Chat & Widget icons from the taskbar.

 ### Or select the 'Advanced' option in the menu to customize the script to your needs.